-The Info View pattern is generally used in onboarding scenarios.
+The info view is generally used in onboarding scenarios.
 It provides the application with the ability to show customizable information in a transitionary state that locks regular navigation methods.
-This pattern is closely related to the What’s New component as well as the Feedback Screens (used in Multi-user Onboarding Pattern)
+This pattern is closely related to the What’s New component as well as the feedback screens used in multi-user onboarding.

 A. Navigation Bar

 A default contrast navigation bar without any actions— doesn’t use a stacked modal to highlight the difference between the What’s New component.

 Use a clear and concise title to provide users the information you are trying to communicate.

 • Spinner: The spinner is used to show the progress of the state of the screen.

 • Label: Optional, be concise when describing the action to be done – limit to three words.